-3. One final exam - on a lapidary date and time fixed by the University Registrar and not by me - very basic set of questions on all the material, some true false and the rest multiple choice, a few involving minimal use of simple arithmetic; designed so that you can calmly review your material and solidify your understanding.
-It is NOT an optional exam for undergrads!
+3. One final exam - on a lapidary date and time fixed Tuesday 5 May 2014, 6-8pm by the University Registrar and not by me - a very basic set of questions on all (i.e. it's a cumulative test) the course material, some true-false questions and the rest multiple choice, a few involving minimal use of simple arithmetic; designed so that you can calmly review your material and solidify your understanding.

+The final is NOT an optional exam for undergrads!